Enhancing PLS of Indoor IRS-VLC Systems for Colluding and Non-Colluding Eavesdroppers: Optimisation and Learning Framework for IRS-Aided Secrecy Enhancement

 where $C_s^{\text{coll}}(\mathbf{a})$ is given by \eqref{eq:final_cs_colluding_a}.
 All intermediate rewards $r_t$ for $t < N_{\text{irs}}$ are set to zero.
 This sparse reward structure means that the agent must learn the long term effect of its allocation sequence and directly optimises the secrecy capacity.
 The goal is to learn a policy $\pi_\theta$ that maximises the expected terminal reward $\mathbb{E}_{\mathbf{a} \sim \pi_\theta}[R]$, which corresponds to solving $\mathcal{P}_1$. \end{itemize}

+A separate value network with identical architecture is used to estimate the state value $V_\phi(s_t)$ for advantage computation.
+This critic network also has input dimension $N_{\text{irs}} + 9$ and a hidden layer with 256 neurons and ReLU activation.
+The output layer consists of a single linear neuron that produces the value estimate.
 The \ac{ppo} algorithm is used to optimise the policy $\pi_\theta$ by iteratively collecting experience and updating the network parameters.
 To improve training stability and efficiency, we collect a batch of multiple episodes before performing policy updates.
+Specifically, experience is accumulated over $N_{\text{batch}} = 64$ complete episodes before any network update is performed.
 Each trajectory in the batch is of the form

 and is stored in a replay buffer $\mathcal{D}$.
 The policy is then updated by maximising the clipped surrogate objective